gradle/gradle/design-docs/testing-toolkit.md

 ### Implementation

-- Should be possible to implement this by setting the Gradle user home dir to some temporary directory.
+- Should be possible to implement this by setting the Gradle user home dir to some temporary directory, and defining some system properties.
-- Reuse the temporary directory within the test JVM process, so that daemons are reused.
+- Reuse the temporary directory within the test JVM process, so that daemons are reused for multiple tests.
+- Kill off the daemons when the JVM exits (See `DefaultGradleConnector#close()`).
+If required, split out another internal method to stop the daemons.

 ### Test cases